betodealmeida/senor-octopus/README.rst

     [2021-03-25 14:28:26] INFO:senor_octopus.scheduler:Starting scheduler
     [2021-03-25 14:28:26] INFO:senor_octopus.scheduler:Scheduling random to run in 33.76353 seconds
     [2021-03-25 14:28:26] DEBUG:senor_octopus.scheduler:Sleeping for 5 seconds

+To stop running, press :kbd:`ctrl+C`.
+Any batched events will be processed before the scheduler terminates.

 A concrete example
 ==================